antvis/G2/site/docs/manual/core/coordinate/radial.en.md

 ## Overview

-The Radial coordinate system is a special type of polar coordinate system that is obtained by transposing the polar coordinate system.
-In the radial coordinate system, angles are mapped to the Y-axis and radius is mapped to the X-axis, which is opposite to the traditional polar coordinate mapping.
+The Radial coordinate system is a special type of polar coordinate system obtained by applying a transpose operation to the polar coordinate system.
+In the radial coordinate system, angles are mapped to the Y-axis, and radius is mapped to the X-axis, which is the reverse of the traditional polar coordinate system mapping.

-The radial coordinate system is commonly used to create the following types of charts:
+Radial coordinate systems are commonly used for drawing the following types of charts:

 - Coxcomb charts
 - Radial bar charts
 - Radial stacked bar charts
-- Apple Activity rings and other special visualizations
+- Apple Activity charts and other special visualizations

-These charts typically use `interval` marks to display data and can effectively show data distribution and comparisons.
+These charts typically use `interval` marks to display data, effectively showing data distribution and comparisons.

 ### Coordinate System Principles

-The radial coordinate system is obtained by applying the following transformations to the polar coordinate system:
+The radial coordinate system is obtained by applying the following transforms to a polar coordinate system:

 1. Transpose: Exchange the mapping of X-axis and Y-axis
-2. Translate and reflect: Adjust the position and orientation of the coordinate system
+2. Translate and reflect: Adjust the position and direction of the coordinate system

-This transformation makes the data visually present a radial effect different from traditional bar charts, particularly suitable for displaying periodic data or scenarios that need to emphasize central radiation effects.
+This transformation gives data a radial effect that differs from traditional bar charts, particularly suitable for displaying periodic data or scenarios that require emphasizing central radiation effects.

 ### Getting Started